Take our "Test Your Knowledge" Quiz & Be Entered to Win a $25 Gift Card

 1. Talk to your child, early and often.

 Here are some tips for talking to your kids:

 - Know the Facts: Be a source of credible information and advice for your kids.
 Help them understand the short- and long-term consequences of substance use.

-- Listen, avoid criticism, and encourage an open dialogue: Kids are more likely to listen when they know you are on their side.
+- Listen, avoid criticism, and encourage an open dialogue: Kids are more likely to listen when they feel heard & know you are on their side.
 Remember that your goal is to have a conversation, not deliver a lecture.